davidchase/phl/README.md

 a code coverage tool built on [istanbul](https://www.npmjs.com/package/istanbul) that works for applications that spawn subprocesses.

+## Why?

+Because the place i work needed some features that nyc currently does not provide... simple as that.

 ## Instrumenting Your Code

 Simply run your tests with `phl`, and it will collect coverage information for